Future uncertain for US after Women's World Cup loss

 In the end, however, the United States struggled most with its identity.
 It could never muster the confidence of teams past — including the legendary ’99ers.

 “All we want to do is be successful, be able to uphold the legacy that this team deserves.
 We failed at that this time,” said forward Alex Morgan, who like Rapinoe was playing in her fourth World Cup.
 “But I’m still hopeful with the future of this team.
 I still stand by that.
-It is what it is.
-The game this game is evolving, the game is getting better and that’s not going to change.
+This game is evolving, the game is getting better and that’s not going to change.
 It’s only going to continue.”